Skip to main content

 About

-Witch Explorer is a single player tactical shooter game with a fantasy theme.
+Witch Explorer is a single player tactical shooter game with fantasy, anime, medieval, historical and others themes.
 It was developed by Pico Games and was released on December 20, 2021.
-It received very positive reviews from players.
+It received overwhelmingly positive reviews from players.

 Witch Explorer is a game which features a mix of both shoot 'em up and tower defense gameplay.
 You play as the witch Tia, who is on a teasure-hunt in order to remove her debt and improve her magic shop.
 The goal of the game is to defeat waves of monsters by both strategically placing units on the map, and by flying around on the map while shooting and dodging projectiles and enemies yourself.